FluerV/Stop-hacking-via-Dbus-in-linux-run-folder/README.md

-Prevent hacking via Dbus in linux  /run/user folder

 In most cases hackers tries to use low-level dbus-daemon (chat or something similar) for sending and receiving theirs messages.
 In most linux distro you can't complitelly remove dbus-daemon without breaking your desktop environment. Вut you should reduce activity of per-session message bus as much as possible.
 When you notice third-party activity on your Linux machine you need to look at some important directories and files, which bring per-session message bus to the active session.

 Note: this instruction doesn't complitelly remove hacker's activity from your machine but can reduce it.
 Remember: IT security is a process, not a result!:)

-Check active users in "run/user" folder
+1. Check active users in "run/user" folder
 This directory include user's files, compiling "on-the-fly".
 You can check users directories in /run/user folder manually or via "systemctl" command (sometimes hackers doesn't put phisicalies folders).
 If you are only user of your linux computer this directory should include /run/user/1000 folder and nothing else.
 But if you see another one folder here with UID less then 1000 it's time to start worries (example: /run/user/113).

 2. Prevent activity of per-session message bus

 2.1 in startx point Dbus to /dev/null